linsyking/messenger-manual/intro.typ

 - #link("https://github.com/linsyking/messenger-examples")[Messenger examples].
 Some example projects
 - #link("https://github.com/linsyking/messenger-templates")[Messenger templates].
 Templates to use Messenger library.
 Used in the Messenger CLI

-*Note.* This manual is compatible with core 11.0.0, templates 0.3.5 and CLI 0.3.5 (make sure your CLI and templates have the same version).
+*Note.* This manual is compatible with core `11.0.0 <= v < 12.0.0`, templates 0.3.5 and CLI 0.3.5 (make sure your CLI and templates have the same version).

 == Messenger Model